TranMinhQuanKuanK/SWP_GSM/README.md

-# SWP_GSM
-Grocery Store Management System
+#Grocery Store Management System
+## About project:
+A small web application simulating the business system of a grocery store in Vietnam